arcetri/goprime/README.md

 Thus, if you want to work on the go version of this project, beware that there are some "bindings bug" that still need to be fixed.

+__NOTE__: if you wish to work on this project, we also recommend that you install the [go gvt][gvt] tool and use it to manage the dependencies that are currently vendored in the "vendor" folder.

 ## Contribute

 Please feel invited to contribute by creating a pull request to submit the code or bug fixes you would like to be